 The Remote Power Level Control (AIN inputs 4 and 5) function adjusts the UV light output based on an external analog signal.
 This function must be enabled and configured for 4-20 mA or 0-10 Vdc.

-- Refer to Tables 3-3 and 3-5 for connection and configuration instructions. - Refer to Table 4-4, step 5, in the Operation section for the Power Level setting instructions.
+- Refer to Table 3-3 and Table 3-5 for connection and configuration instructions. - Refer to Table 4-4, step 5, in the Section 4, Operation for Power Level setting instructions.

 Idle Mode